ssbc/margaret/README.md

 There are a few concepts that might be tough to digest for newcomers on first approach:

 * multilogs, a kind of _tree_-based index, where each leaf is a margaret.Log
+  * in other words: it creates virtual sublogs that map to entries in an offset log (see log storage above)
 * `margaret/indexes` similar to leveldb indexes (arbitrary key-value stores)
 * sublogs (and rxLog/receiveLog/offsetLog and its equivalence to offset.log)
 * queries